echoezz/ShadowX/moneroinsights.md

 ### Analysing .raw file
 - Contains block in a sequential order
 - Each block consists of block size field, block data (transactions, timestamp, miner reward etc.)
 - It is better not to analyse the .raw file directly due to the complexity of the

+### Block analysis